Senet Network Architecture

 Deploying End-devices on the Senet Network

 Senet’s LoRaWAN network supports both Activation-by-Personalization (ABP) and Over-The-Air Activation (OTAA) devices which may be onboarded individually or in mass.
-The OTAA bulk method of onboarding simplifies deployments by pre-provisioning the End Device and Join Controller with the information needed to allow the sensor to Join the network securely and establish predictable operation.
+The OTAA bulk method of onboarding simplifies deployments by pre-provisioning the End Device and Join Server with the information needed to allow the sensor to Join the network securely and establish predictable operation.

 Operator Tools and Capabilities